The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Abstract

 \section{Abstract}

-This study focuses on achieving rainbow trapping in photonic crystal coupled cavity waveguides via symmetry reduction at the cavity region.
-Employing both plane wave expansion and finite-difference time domain methods, we explore the impact of integrating an auxiliary rod at varying angles to the primary cavity rod.
-Our simulations reveal that strategic angle variations maximize the group index and group velocity while investigating group velocity dispersion and third order dispersion within the slow light region.
+In this study, we explore the effect of integrated auxiliary rods at varying angles to the primary cavity rod on the dispersion characteristics of the photonic crystal coupled cavity waveguide (PC CCW).
+Here, it is intended to break the symmetry of the cavity region by introducing auxiliary rods which gives the degree of freedom for tuning effective index of the PC waveguide.
+Furthermore, rotational angle variations of auxiliary rods reveal slow light operation of the PC CCW where the group index is maximized and group velocity dispersion, as well as the third-order dispersion, are minimized.
+In addition, auxiliary rods with a broken symmetry increase not only group index but also operating bandwidth and accordingly increase group bandwidth product by 675\%.
 Leveraging these results, we demonstrate effective rainbow trapping by manipulating the auxiliary rod angles in photonic crystal coupled cavity waveguides.
-Our results have encouraging implications for optical buffering, multiplexing, demultiplexing, advanced time-domain and spatial signal-processing.
+Our results have encouraging implications for optical buffering, multiplexing, demultiplexing, advanced time-domain and spatial signal processing.